 - Don’t republish an article as soon as it goes live on your blog.
 Wait several days for Google to index the link.
 You can search for the URL in Google to see if Google has indexed it yet or not.

 - At the end of your Medium article, note that you originally published the post on your blog and link back to the original post.

-- Give the Medium post a new title and edit some of the content of your post to make it distinct from your original post.
+- Give the Medium post a different headline and edit some of the content of your post to make it distinct from your original post.